 Brendan has achieved the rare feat of representing Australia in 50km and 100km road running, trail and mountain running and continues to participate in events ranging from 5km races through to ultra distance events at a competitive level.
 He has represented his home state of NSW 5 times in the Australian Marathon Championships and in 2015, 2017 & 2019 was NSW Marathon Champion.

-His career racing highlights include a Top 10 finish at Western States Endurance Run, Top 5 at Ultra Trail-Mt Fuji, Top 20 at Comrades Marathon, Top 10 at the IAAF/IAU 100km World Championship and many domestic wins in Australia, including Ultra-Trail Australia (previously TNF100) and many other trail and road events.
+His career racing highlights include a Top 10 finish at Western States Endurance Run, Top 5 at Ultra Trail-Mt Fuji, Top 20 at Comrades Marathon, Top 10 at the IAAF/IAU 100km World Championship and many domestic wins in Australia, including Ultra-Trail Australia twice (previously TNF100) and many other trail and road events.

 He was Australian Male Ultra Runner of the Year in 2012, 2015, 2016 and 2018.

 I live in the Blue Mountains and work in Western Sydney.
-At present I am a running coach; hosting training sessions in the local area and coaching athletes from all around Australia online.
+At present I am a running coach; hosting training sessions in the local area and coaching athletes locally and from all around Australia online.
 My previous job (and profession) was a Special Education school teacher.
 I was a school teacher for 12 years and loved it.
 It was both a very challenging and rewarding career.
 But I am a runner, always have been and always will be, and as my own athletic achievements begin to slow down (excuse the pun), I've found coaching the next big challenge and have embraced it fully.